-In South-east Asian internet battle, Sea's rise sends rivals scrambling
+In South-east Asian Internet battle, Sea's rise sends rivals scrambling

-SINGAPORE (REUTERS) - In front of an open-air Jakarta restaurant, delivery drivers clad in the orange colours of South-east Asia tech group Sea Ltd wait for orders next to the green-jacketed riders of market leaders Gojek and Grab, in what has become the latest battleground for tech supremacy in South-east Asia.
+In front of an open-air Jakarta restaurant, delivery drivers clad in the orange colours of South-east Asian tech group Sea Ltd wait for orders next to the green-jacketed riders of market leaders Gojek and Grab, in what has become the latest battleground for tech supremacy in South-east Asia.

-Tech behemoths, including Tencent, a major investor in Sea, Alibaba, Google and Softbank Group, are big backers of regional champions.
+Tech behemoths, including Tencent, a major investor in Sea, Alibaba, Google and SoftBank Group, are big backers of the regional champions.

 Sources say Sea's aggressive expansion is one driver of merger discussions between Gojek and e-commerce platform Tokopedia.
 The Indonesian firms aim to create an US$18 billion powerhouse to fight off Sea and regional giant Grab.

-Meanwhile, Grab and others, including travel app Traveloka and Indonesian e-commerce unicorn Bukalapak, are rushing for public listings, hoping to ride the coattails of Sea's stock rally while defending their turf, according to Reuters interviews with over a dozen people.
+Meanwhile, Grab and others, including travel app Traveloka and Indonesian e-commerce unicorn Bukalapak, are rushing for public listings, hoping to ride the coat-tails of Sea's stock rally while defending their turf, according to Reuters interviews with more than a dozen people.

 That investor appetite, combined with a need to raise cash to match Sea's muscle, is forcing rivals to seek listings as quickly as they can, bankers and executives familiar with the matter say.

-Sources say the Gojek-Tokopedia merger, which is likely to be finalised within weeks, will be followed by a Jakarta listing in the second half of 2021, then a mega IPO in the United States targeted for 2022.
+Sources say the Gojek-Tokopedia merger, which is likely to be finalised within weeks, will be followed by a Jakarta listing in the second half of this year, then a mega IPO in the United States targeted for next year.

-Grab and Traveloka, for their part, aim to accelerate the process by merging with special purpose acquisition companies (Spacs), sources said.
-Bukalapak is planning the same, after a 2021 Jakarta IPO.
+Grab and Traveloka, for their part, aim to accelerate the process by merging with special purpose acquisition companies, sources said.
+Bukalapak is planning the same, after a Jakarta IPO this year.

 "The market is pretty welcoming for tech stocks.
-It's an opportunity for Grab if they are ready for it," said Jixun Foo, a managing partner at GGV Capital, which has invested in Grab.
+It's an opportunity for Grab if they are ready for it," said Mr Foo Jixun, a managing partner at GGV Capital, which has invested in Grab.

 Sea's success owes much to its online gaming business Garena, whose 2017 title Free Fire became the most downloaded game globally over the past two years.